Indexing-Your-Heart/game/README.md

 - **Celestia** is the module containing code for observing states and loading the game's configuration files such as the flow of game events.
 This module may also contain the logic for the save and load system.
+- **Bedrock** is the module that contains the foundational elements of the game environment.
+Implementations are currently found in Shounin.

 ### Using Salmon 9 Fonts